RomanPodkovyrin/RomanPodkovyrin.github.io/_posts/2023-07-31-storingdata.md

 While some cloud storage services offer free tiers, the amount of storage is often limited.
 To access more significant storage capacities, users are usually required to pay monthly subscription fees.
 Over time, these costs can add up, especially for users with substantial media collections.
 On the other hand, investing in a NAS device provides a one-time cost, and users can expand storage capacity by adding additional hard drives as needed.

-> NAS hard drives need to be updated every once in a while to prevent from losing your data if the disk fails.
+> NAS hard drives need to be updated every once in a while to prevent losing your data if the disk fails.
 RAID is also highly recommended.
 {: .prompt-tip }

 ## 3. No Data Transfer Limits

 With NAS, data transfer is limited only by the local network's capabilities, providing users with the freedom to transfer and access their media files without such restrictions.
-As with NAS you also have direct connection to the storage you can transfer large data over high speed and reliable connection.
+As with NAS you also have a direct connection to the storage you can transfer large data over high speed and reliable connection.

 ## 4. Seamless Integration and Accessibility